eclipse-hono/hono/site/documentation/content/admin-guide/common-config.md

 weight = 300
 +++

-Most Hono components support a common set of configuration options.
+Many Hono components support a common set of configuration options.
 This section describes those options. <!--more-->

 Each component which supports the following options explicitly states so.
 If